gardenappl/lbt/README.md

 `lbt rm "https://lbry.tv/@lbry:3f/fullscreenrelease:7" --no-blobs -f`

 will delete the video from your downloads folder, but not from your LBRY library.

+### contrib/

+The `contrib/` folder includes some nice things, like an [fzf](https://github.com/junegunn/fzf) script for looking at subscribed channels.
+That code is provided by the community and is not ""officially"" a part of `lbt`, but could still be very useful to some people.

 ## Installation